 A Hit on Free Speech in America

-We at the Trumpet depend on free speech.
-Speech that is guaranteed not only legally by the First Amendment of the United States Constitution, but also by a society willing to countenance voices from outside the mainstream.
+The Trumpet depends on freedom of speech.
+Free speech is guaranteed by the First Amendment of the United States Constitution.
+But it also relies on Americans’ willingness to hear voices from outside the mainstream.
 God’s truth is definitely outside the mainstream.
-The Trumpet keeps a watchful eye on the ways this speech is being increasingly curtailed in public discourse by various forms of speech suppression and censorship.
-Among them are legal challenges against religious freedom, draconian firings of employees with “politically incorrect” views, exclusion of nonconformist guest speakers from university campuses, calls for public shaming and ostracism, even violence aimed to intimidate and silence.
+The Trumpet keeps a watchful eye on the ways free speech is being suppressed and censored.
+Among them are legal challenges against religious freedom, draconian firings of employees with “politically incorrect” views, exclusion of nonconformist guest speakers from university campuses, calls for public shaming and ostracism, even violence aiming to intimidate and silence.

-Despite these reasons for censoring Jones’s opinions, there is no single explanation for why all five companies chose the same 24-hour period to crack down on his views.
-The move appears to have been coordinated by social media executives.
+Despite these reasons for censoring Jones’s opinions, there is no single explanation for why all five companies suddenly chose the same two-day period to silence him.
+The move appears to have been coordinated by either social media executives or government officials.

 Authoritarian governments in China and Iran regulate what information their citizens can access online.
-The First Amendment forbids Congress from enacting censorship laws.
+The First Amendment forbids Congress from enacting similar censorship laws.
 But that doesn’t stop these tech companies from making decisions with similar effects.
+When you spend $49 million to improve your relationships with lawmakers and bureaucrats in Washington, d.c., you’re wasting your money if you allow people to criticize the government using your platform.